 Veritek have successfully achieved the Cyber Essentials Plus accreditation which demonstrates that the organisation is highly security conscious.
 The Company values the importance of taking all the necessary security measures to help guarantee the security of customers’ data.
 Being in compliance with a Government Recognised level of information security should give an added level of assurance to all customers.

-The investigation and reporting of Data Breaches are the responsibility of the Data Privacy Committee and will be reported to the Information Commissioners Office in accordance with the reporting requirements of GDPR and the Data Protection Act 2018.
+The investigation and reporting of Data Breaches are the responsibility of the Executive Board and will be reported to the Information Commissioners Office in accordance with the reporting requirements of GDPR and the Data Protection Act 2018.